 Federal Work Study (FWS) is a program whereby schools apply for, and are allocated funds to be expended each academic year in the form of FWS financial aid awards.
 These awards are given to eligible students who demonstrate financial need.
 First consideration is given to those students who have met the priority deadline of April 15.

-Students apply for Financial Aid by filling out the FAFSA each year.
-After their financial need is determined, students can request that they receive Federal Work Study as part of their Financial Aid award.

-FWS is offered to eligible students and provides them with the opportunity to work and earn income that they can use towards school or living expenses.
+Eligibility for FWS is determined by filling gout the FAFSA each year.
+Students can request that they receive FWS by contacting the Financial Aid Office.
+FWS is offered to eligible students and provides them with the opportunity to work and earn income that they can use towards education related expenses.